Anpanman11111/sentinel2-vs-embeddings-landcover-cambridgeshire/README.md

   - Used the trained classifier to classify validation points and generated a confusion matrix using .errorMatrix().

 ### For Satellite Embeddings Dataset:
-- Data Pre-Processing
+- Data Pre-Processing:
   - Imported GOOGLE/SATELLITE_EMBEDDING/V1/ANNUAL ImageCollection and filtered it using the AOI geometry and 2021 date.
 The filtered ImageCollection was then made into a mosaic composite to not alter the embedding values of each pixel.

-- Supervised Classification (Keeping all parameters the same as above)
+- Supervised Classification (Keeping all parameters the same as above):
   - Used the training and validation GCPs from above to generate training points by overlaying training GCPs on the mosaic composite using .sampleRegions().
   - Trained the classifier with training points and used it to classify the mosaic composite.
   - Generated validation points by overlaying validation GCPs on the mosaic composite using .sampleRegions().